Bhadrinath-ps/WebDev-Streamify/README.md

-# Streamify - 🎬🎵 Movie and Song Streaming Platform
+# Streamify - 🎬🎵 Movies and Songs Streaming Platform

 ## Project Overview 🌐

-**Streamify** is an innovative Movie and Song Streaming Platform developed using HTML, CSS, and JavaScript.
+**Streamify** is an innovative Movies and Songs Streaming Platform developed using HTML, CSS, and JavaScript.
 It provides users with a seamless and intuitive platform to browse, select, and stream their favorite movies and songs.
 It focuses on delivering an exceptional user experience with responsive design and smooth playback.

 ## Technologies Used 🛠️